2016 Boy Player of the Year: Chris Ebster

 Q: Why do tournaments limit number of players?

-Often there are times clubs only allow for so many tee times for a junior tournament so club members can also play on that day.
+A: Often there are times clubs only allow for so many tee times for a junior tournament so club members can also play on that day.
 Others who can schedule a large field want everyone to finish well before dark and have the awards ceremony so club staff and members may attend.
 Some tournaments have limited budgets and each junior playing raises the total financial responsibility.
 Some tournaments have a smaller number of volunteers and cannot handle bigger numbers.
 Be aware of tournament limits and get your entry in on time so you’ll be included.

 Q: Some tournaments are held while I am in school.
 Why?